-More than forty years ago, my parents had the courage to toss us on the North American road, for a year.
+In the 70s, when I was still little, my parents had the courage to toss us on the road, to travel, for a year.
 Frugally.

 Over the years, my parents also tossed us into the wilderness for weeks at a time, and eventually overseas to be with family.
 Our little eyeballs met endless history, stunning wildlife, and vital diversity.
 And then, there was more.

 It was a bit humorous, though, that my travel gear and plans often felt chaotic.
 After extensive planning and packing, I'd arrive at a destination and continue to spend endless time sorting through my things, only to feel lost and unprepared for what was ahead.